erikeldridge/app-quality-cookbook/preface.md

 ### Enjoyment

 Building products can be enjoyable, but shipping unpredictable applications via unforgiving systems is a terrible experience.
 Quality engineering helps me focus on the former.

+## Acknowledgements

+I consulted with a number of people when researching this topic.
+Thank you, @noahlt, @EricFrohnhoefer, @markroseboom, @ashwinraghav, @cweider, @rallat, @mhernand40, @lientm, @pufferfish, and @jcasts.